top of page

 Grapheme Recognition Testing and Gamification in Primary school classrooms.
 Technology in Language Teaching & Learning.

-Ronnel, K. & Fryer, L. K. (in press).
+Ronnel, K. & Fryer, L. K. (2024.
 Hybridising our educational theories: Towards a more robust approach to educational research.

 #Simon, P., Bridges, S. & Fryer, L. K. (in press).
 Climate change discussion with family and friends and media exposure’s influence on